Rowanaldinho/UCD_FEWD_Final_Project/README.md

 - Bootstrap 5.3.3 for styling and layout.
 - Node.js & Express.js for the backend server.
 - Nodemailer for handling emails.
-- SendGrid as the email platform.
+- Gmail as the email platform.
 - MealsDB API for fetching menu items dynamically.

 Menu Page and MealsDB API Integration